-Policy 4.6: School Farm Field, Weetwood Road (Site 6)
+Policy 3.6: School Farm Field, Weetwood Road (Site 6)

 3.43 This site, known as the School Farm Field, is currently leased from Northumberland County Council by Wooler Parish Council.
 The site is predominantly green field and is located adjacent to existing housing on the edge of the main settlement.
 This site has previously gained outline planning permission for residential development in 1988, however this has since lapsed.
 The site could provide for a range of community and recreational uses, as well as some small-scale employment/micro-business uses.
+Further consultation will be carried out with the community and local businesses to identify the type of recreational and community uses and the amount and type of small scale business development that should be provided on the site, and the sources of funding.

-Policy 4.6: School Farm Field, Weetwood Road (Site 6)
+Policy 3.6: School Farm Field, Weetwood Road (Site 6)

 This site is allocated for future recreational and community use.
-Community uses and small-scale business uses managed by the Community will also be supported on this site.
+Community uses and small-scale business uses managed by the community will also be supported on this site.
 Any development proposals should show how pedestrian, cycle and vehicle access to the site is to be provided to the Weetwood Road bridge and across the A697.